Adartse/DMNChatbots/README.md

-# Transforming DMN Decision Tables intoChatbots
+# Transforming DMN Decision Tables into Chatbots

 This repository shares prototype examples of chatbots generated following the methodology proposed in the article _"Transforming DMN Decision Tables into Chatbots"_, presented for its evaluation at the BPM 2020 International Conference.